AuxGrep/Ahmyth-FIXED/README.md

  # INSTALLATION | MANUALY

- TO build this rat , you linux sys needs to have some packages installed
+ TO build this rat , your linux sys needs to have some packages installed
  #
      sudo apt-get update upgrade
  #